Les Voyages Extraordinaires

 In this listing, the stories that have been made into a motion picture(s) are linked to the Internet Movie Database (IMDb), where I hope to someday enhance the entries and add the missing ones.
 Many of Jules Verne’s novels have been made into motion pictures, mini-series and television specials, click on his name to see a list of titles listed in the IMDb.
 His name has also been associated with the titles of some movies and television projects, click here to see a list of those titles.

-Visit Dr. Zvi Har’El’s web page which features numerous links related to Jules Verne.
+Visit the late Dr. Zvi Har’El’s web page which features numerous links related to Jules Verne.
 Included at this site is information on a worldwide electronic mailing list for Verne enthusiasts.

-Dr. Samuel Ferguson and his two associates (Dick Kennedy and Joe) venture to Zanzibar in Africa.
-It is Ferguson’s intention to explore the part of Africa that the Barth and Burton and Speke expeditions were not able to reach.
-The method by which he will try to accomplish this task is unique, by using a balloon called the “Victoria”.
+Dr. Samuel Fergusson and his two associates (Dick Kennedy and Joe) venture to Zanzibar in Africa.
+It is Fergusson’s intention to explore the part of Africa that the Barth and Burton and Speke expeditions were not able to reach.
+The method by which he will try to accomplish this task is unique, by using a balloon called the Victoria.

 In Paris of the 1960’s, Michel Dufrenoy wins an award for a verse he’s written in Latin.
 The audience is amused and his family is put out.
 In this society everyone is obsessed with technology and life is only to be lived efficiently.NOTE: This story was rejected for publication by Jules Hetzel in 1863 when it was written.
 In 1989 Jean Verne (grand-grandson of Jules Verne) was cleaning out the family house when he discovered the manuscript in a trunk.
 The manuscript was turned into a novel that was published in 1994; it was immediately a bestseller in France.
 In truth the whereabouts of the manuscript were known for many years, the story of the discovery was created as a marketing ploy.